Phone screens, personality tests, and AI video interviews

 The layer nobody named

-A hiring funnel is usually drawn as a straight line: people apply, get screened, interview, and get an offer.
-But there is a busy step in the middle that the diagram never labels.
-It sits between "this resume looks qualified" and "the hiring manager will meet them."
+A hiring funnel diagram shows apply, screen, interview, offer.
+In practice, a crowded step sits between "this resume looks qualified" and "the hiring manager will meet them."
 Recruiters call it the phone screen, the personality test, the video interview, or just "a quick chat."

-Leaving it unnamed causes a real problem.
+Without a name, nobody agrees what to measure.
 Your job post lists the skills you care about, such as teamwork or ownership.
-But this middle step rarely checks those exact skills.
+This middle step rarely checks those exact skills.
 In our study of European software engineer job posts, employers mostly write actions, not adjectives, yet this step still rarely tests what the post describes.
-So candidates prepare for what the post says, and the interviewer later judges something the post never mentioned.
-Nobody has agreed on what this step is actually supposed to measure.
+Candidates prepare for what the post says.
+Interviewers later judge something the post never mentioned.

 The phone screen tax